 - color adjective + another adjective

 Most colors from nouns are invariable.
 That means they will never change the spelling.

 For example, the word marron is a noun.
 But it’s also an adjective.
-The right spelling is:
+The right French orthography is:

 - les yeux marron, the word marron is invariable.

 - des yeux noisette: hazel eyes, the word noisette is invariable.

 - des fleurs orange: orange flowers, the word orange is invariable.

 - des eaux turquoise: turquoise waters, the word turquoise is invariable.